-DECORATION HEROISM ACHIEVEMENT SERVICE Air Force Cross By direction of the President for extraordinary heroism N/A N/A Distinguished Service Medal N/A N/A By direction of President fo exceptionally mer service to the U.S. of great responsi Silver Star By direction of the President for gallantry N/A N/A Legion of Merit N/A By direction of the President for extraordinary achievement in the performance of outstanding services to the U.S. By direction of the President for exceptionally meritorious conduct in the performance of outstanding services to the United States Distinguished Flying Cross By direction of the President for heroism while participating in aerial flight By direction of the President for extraordinary achievement while participating in aerial flight N/A Airman's Medal By direction of the President for heroism involving voluntary risk of life N/A N/A
+DECORATION HEROISM ACHIEVEMENT SERVICE Air Force Cross By direction of the President for extraordinary heroism N/A N/A Distinguished Service Medal N/A N/A By direction of the President for exceptionally meritorious service to the U.S. in duty of great responsibility Silver Star By direction of the President for gallantry N/A N/A Legion of Merit N/A By direction of the President for extraordinary achievement in the performance of outstanding services to the U.S. By direction of the President for exceptionally meritorious conduct in the performance of outstanding services to the United States Distinguished Flying Cross By direction of the President for heroism while participating in aerial flight By direction of the President for extraordinary achievement while participating in aerial flight N/A Airman's Medal By direction of the President for heroism involving voluntary risk of life N/A N/A